datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ## Upgrade your plan

-If one of the quota doesn't seem to be enough, click **upgrade** to increase your quotas.
+If a quota does not fit your requirements, click **upgrade** to increase your quotas.

 This opens the following page: